vidboda/MobiDetails/README.md

 # MobiDetails
-MobiDetails is a webapp which intends to agregate data on DNA variants in order to help with the interpretation of those variants
+MobiDetails is a webapp which intends to aggregate data on DNA variants in order to help with their interpretation.

 It consists in a website where users can easily create variants and retrieve many information.